Los Caños de Meca

 There was also a great wine list with a wide selection of local wines as well as national ones.

 The experience at La Breña was such a great one that I will certainly be going back there.
 The food was original – a fusion of Spanish and other cuisines – everything was seasonal and, where possible local, and vegetarian options were available.
 The service was excellent – nothing was too much trouble, the atmosphere was relaxed and the staff were well informed about the dishes and their products.

 How to find La Breña Hotel and Restaurant

 One of the most distinctive landmarks in Los Caños de Meca is Trafalgar Lighthouse.
 La Breña Hotel and Restaurant is at the opposite end of the road to the lighthouse on the left hand side.
 To find it, follow the road called Avenida de Trafalgar towards the the pine forest.

 When to visit Los Caños de Meca

 The season usually runs from March to mid October.
 If you are looking for all night parties bursting with people, and an ‘anything goes’ atmosphere, then choose July or August.
-At this time of year, Los Caños turns into a popular destination for holiday-makers who love to party all night and sleep it off on the beach during the day.
+At this time of year, Los Caños turns into a popular destination for holiday-makers, mainly from Madrid, who love to party all night and sleep it off on the beach during the day.